Vercii/aws-cpe-notes/simplified-notes.md

 When someone is watching a show in Netflix (that uses AWS), they're not watching it from one central data center.
 CloudFront's content delivery network means if someone is watching in Tokyo, they are streaming from a Tokyo data center.

 CloudFront can also be a security tool.
 Through Signed URLs and Cookies, you can control who gets access to your content.
 CloudFront also works with AWS WAF to protect your website from attacks.
 WAF watches the traffic and looks out for any suspicious, blocking them.

+AWS WAF protects web applications from common attacks such as:

+- SQL injection
+- Cross-site scripting (XSS)
+- Bots and malicious traffic

+It works together with CloudFront, API Gateway, and ALB to filter incoming requests

 ## 2. Running the Backend
 Ways to handle backend operations: